Understanding What Causes Cylinder Wash

 Rebut or Reconditioned Engine

 If a professional correctly assembles your rebuilt or reconditioned engine, it should start up without issue.
 If the engine doesn't start after a decent amount of cranking, something is off.
-You should check the compression, ignition, and fuel systems.
+You should check the compression, and fuel systems.
 Without a spark, the fuel that's drawn into the cylinders will reach a saturation point, resulting in cylinder wash.

 Ways To Check for Cylinder Wash